steeles/insight-data-science/README.md

 Business questions: What single from a record should we release?
 Where to advertise for concerts, records, etc?
 What songs should a radio station play at a particular time?
 (Is ratings information publically available?)
 Do factors like weather, holiday, the economy, time of day, etc matter?
 Most of the effect of music comes without the lyrics.
+Does certain music encourage buying behavior?
+Employee satisfaction?

 Promotions- reaching the appropriate audience with concerts, parties, promotional appearances, etc?
 Does music correlate with political unrest?
 Data from SPEED vs Sentiment